 Walter was diagnosed in 2008 with Parkinson’s Disease..

-He will discuss and stress the importance of nutrition and exercise.
+He discusses and stresses the importance of nutrition and exercise.

 Dr. Hageseth dates his first non-motor symptoms to 2004 when his sense of smell disappeared.
 In 2008 he developed severe constipation which he has had ever since.
 In 2011 he saw the emergence of a tremor in his right hand which progressed over the following year to involve his entire right side.
 It went on to include stooped posture, shuffling gait, and problems with balance.
 A neurologist confirmed his diagnosis in 2012.
 He tried three different medications over the next four months but discontinued each one due to side effects or lack of efficacy.